Full Stack

 Outcomes: Improved energy usage predictions enabling optimized power generation, smarter demand-response systems, and reduced carbon footprints.

-Customer: Online content consumers and content platforms combating misinformation.
+Customer: Online content consumers and platforms combating misinformation.

 What we did: Built NLP-based detection system using LSTM neural networks for clickbait identification.